ice19942335/EasyShop/README.md

 # Server-Monetization

+## The repository has been moved to a private repository.

 #### Create a shop in Control panel, set up all the products you want to sell, customize price, description, and much more. <br> Link to your shop you will find in Control panel on the shop management page.

 #### Patterns